N-Medvedev/TREKIS-3/README.md

  ## How to cite

 The use of the code is at your own risk.
-Should you choose to use it, appropriate citations are mandatory:
+Should you choose to use it, please cite the appropriate works:
 > 1)	N. A. Medvedev, R. A. Rymzhanov, A. E. Volkov, J. Phys.
 D. Appl.
 Phys.
 48 (2015) 355303
 > 2)	R. A. Rymzhanov, N. A. Medvedev, A. E. Volkov, Nucl.
 Instrum.
 Methods B 388 (2016) 41

-Should you use this code to create initial conditions for further molecular dynamics simulations of atomic response to the electronic excitation by a swift heavy ion (e.g. with LAMMPS), the following citation is required:
+Should you use this code to create initial conditions for further molecular dynamics simulations of atomic response to the electronic excitation by a swift heavy ion (e.g. with LAMMPS), please also cite the following work:

 > 3)	R. Rymzhanov, N. A. Medvedev, A. E. Volkov, J. Phys.
 D. Appl.
 Phys.
 50 (2017) 475301